Here’s the rest of the story. Because it’s long, I’ve split it into two parts, both of which I’ll post today.

 He’d always been a background kind of person—gentle and quiet.
 Each morning when he’d wake me for school, he’d nuzzle my ear and whisper, ‘Good morning, number one daughter.’
 If I was dressed up to go out, he’d whistle when I appeared and tell me how nice I looked.
 And he was patient—when I had my own children, he’d wait while they did something for themselves, rather than step in and do it for them.

 In my younger years, Dad used to stand up for himself, and for us.
 He got yelled at, hit, and had things thrown at him—I hated seeing the way my mother treated him.
 I especially hated it when she spat at him—lips pursed, that explosive sound, ‘Ph-tt!
 Ph-tt!
 Ph-tt!’, and the look of contempt and disgust on her face as her wet spittle landed on him.
-It’s not something that I’ll ever forget.
+It’s not something I’ll ever forget.

 He used to tell her, ‘You’ve gone right off the deep end,’ and go out to the workshop until she calmed down.
 He could let it wash over him, although he grew quieter over the years, and stood up to her less.